What is a PEO? EOR? GEO? AOR? Our legal expert weighs in

 Man in business attire sitting at laptop and looking at paperwork next to him

 Distributed working is a new concept.
-Until recently, workers always moved to take a new job at a physical location, perhaps a town where the employer had operations.
-And as such, the labor laws of that jurisdiction governed employment.
-Simple, right?
+Until recently, workers always moved to take a new job at a physical location.
+The labor laws of that jurisdiction governed employment—simple, right?

-Even as employers expanded operations into foreign countries, opened offices for local workers, they hired managers to supervise compliance with local labor laws.
-And authorities (if needed) could investigate to ensure employers were compliant.
+Even as employers expanded globally, they opened local offices and hired managers to supervise compliance.
+Authorities could easily investigate to ensure employers followed the rules.

 These days, employers don't have to incorporate in far flung countries or even in the state next door to leverage a distributed workforce.
 Employees don't have to leave their hometowns to get that next great job.